InventiveRhythm/fluXis-wiki/legal/privacy.md

 - Your username
 - Your email address
 - Your password (encrypted with bcrypt)
-- Your Country (based on your IP address, which is not stored)
+- Your Country (based on your IP address)

 ### Logging in
 When logging in, we currently save: